Fem-STEM/FemSTEM-Web-App/CONTRIBUTION.md

 ![Step 5](./screenshots/pull.jpg)

-> ### Guidelines for raising a pull request:
+ ## Guidelines for raising a pull request:

->
-> - Each pull request should have an appropriate and short title like "Fixed Bug in Experience Page"
+ - Each pull request should have an appropriate and short title like "Fixed Bug in Experience Page"

->
-> - In case of multiple commits, please perform a rebase and make a squash commit before giving the pull request.
+ - In case of multiple commits, please perform a rebase and make a squash commit before giving the pull request.

->
-> - Pull Requests without a description would often not be reviewed.
+ - Pull Requests without a description would often not be reviewed.
 Make sure you describe your intended changes in the description section of the pull request.
 (Use bullet points and phrases)

->
-> - Make sure to refer the respective issue in the respective PR using phrases like `Resolves #issue_number` or `Closes #issue_number`.
+ - Make sure to refer the respective issue in the respective PR using phrases like `Resolves #issue_number` or `Closes #issue_number`.

-*9.* Voila :exclamation: You have made a PR.
+*9.* Hooray!
+You have made a PR.
 Sit back patiently and relax while the project maintainers review your PR.
 Please understand at times the time can vary from a few hours to a few days.